-Logistical Requirement Subarea Plan Information Additional Issues to Consider during Multi- Subarea Responses Transportation Air Ground Water PWS - Transportation of personnel and equipment is addressed in Part 1 Section B and in the Part 4 of the Resource Section.
+Logistical Requirement Subarea Plan Information Additional Issues to Consider during Multi- Subarea Responses Transportation • Air • Ground • Water PWS - Transportation of personnel and equipment is addressed in Part 1 Section B and in the Part 4 of the Resource Section.
 Freight transportation options are also described in Part 3 Sections J and K of the Resource Section Kodiak - Transportation of personnel and equipment is addressed in Part 1 Section D and F of the Resource Section.
 Freight transportation options are also described in Part 3 Sections J and K of the Resource Section.
 Cook Inlet - Transportation of personnel and equipment is addressed in Part 1 and Part 2 Section B of the Resource Section.
 Freight transportation options are also described in Part 3 Sections J Timely transportation of freight and personnel is a key issue in a large spill response.
 Deck barges and landing crafts will be necessary to carry large and heavy equipment to response operations on the outer coast of the Kenai Peninsula, The volume of vessels necessary to support and transport the amount of equipment and personnel needed for response operations will taxes regional resource.
-Barges and larger vessel coming from the pacific west coast will take days or weeks to arrive.
-Large cargo aircraft will be Support Equipment and K of the Resource Section.
-PWS - Heavy support equipment is necessary to cascade large spill equipment into the spill area from outside the region.
-Heavy support equipment is Fork Lifts Cranes Loaders Kodiak - The use of heavy support equipment is not specifically addressed.
+Barges and larger vessel coming from the pacific west coast will take days or weeks to arrive. and K of the Resource Section. necessary to cascade large spill equipment into the spill area from outside the region.
+Support Equipment Fork Lifts Cranes Loaders PWS - Heavy support equipment is not discussed in the PWS SCP.
+Kodiak - The use of heavy support is not specifically addressed.
 However, this type of equipment is listed in Part 3 Section K of the Resource Section of the Kodiak SCP.
-Cook Inlet - Heavy support equipment is not addressed in the Cook Inlet SCP. required to load and unload trucks, large aircraft, and barges and other vessels.
+Cook Inlet - Heavy support equipment is not addressed in the Cook Inlet SCP.
+Heavy support equipment is required to load and unload trucks, large aircraft, and barges and other vessels.
 This equipment will be necessary to assemble the spill response systems that are cascaded in from other regions.
 The availability of heavy support equipment is a must for most staging areas.